 - I am having a flare of my arthritis, what shall I do?

 Use maximum pain relief regularly, such as paracetamol and anti-inflammatory drugs.
 Ask your GP if you need something stronger.
 Resting the joint or joints and using ice/heat packs can be helpful.
 If this does not improve things over the next few days contact your GP.

 - How do I find out the results of my tests?

 These will be discussed at your next appointment, and a copy will be sent to your GP and quite often to you at home.
 Due to the data protection act, these will not be discussed over the telephone.

 - Can I have vaccinations while I am on medication for my condition?

 You should avoid live vaccines such as oral polio and yellow fever while on any of the immunosuppressive drugs such as Methotrexate, Azathioprine, Leflunomide, Humira, Benepali and Inflectra.
 It would be wise to discuss vaccinations with your GP well in advance of any travel arrangements, if you may require these vaccines.

 - Can I have a steroid injection prior to my holiday?

 If you are waiting for your treatment to work, or your disease is active, we may decide to give you a steroid injection to settle the joints in the interim.
 However, steroids on a regular basis have significant side effects and we do not routinely administer these prior to special occasions.
-If you do require an injection please discuss with the nurse specialist via the advice line.
+If you do require an injection please discuss with the nurse specialist.

 - I have an appointment in the Medical Day Unit for a joint injection, how long will I need to rest for following this?